 DIRECTIONS

 Street address is 1000 NE 135th St, Seattle.
-From I-5 head east on NE 145th St, turn south (right) on 15th Ave NE, and then turn west (right) on NE 135th St (traffic light).
-Parking lot is a fifth of a mile, on the right.
-Alternatively, from the Northgate area, head north on Roosevelt Way NE, continue straight across NE 125th St (now on 10th Ave NE) about half a mile to the parking lot.
+From I-5 head east on NE 145th St (from SR-522 Bothell/Lake City Way head west), turn south on 15th Ave NE, and then at NE 135th St (traffic light) turn west.
+Parking lot is a fifth of a mile from 15th, on the right.

 PARKING

 The main parking area is behind the multicolored “Jackson Park” sign.
-Check in (and the Magnificent and Most Glorious Event Arena) will be through the gate at the northwest corner of the lot and up the hill toward the Pro Shop and cafe.
+The check in desk will be in the Marvelously Magnificent and Most Glorious Event Arena which will be through the gate at the northwest corner of the parking lot and up the hill toward the Pro Shop and cafe.

 CARPOOL